3mo-esolutions/web-components/packages/Chip/README.md

 # Chip

-A chip web-component based on Material Web Components (MWC).
+A chip web-component based on Material Web Components.